Why Most Dictionary Apps Are Stuck in 2010 (And What We Built Instead)

 Standard dictionary entries.
 Definitions per part of speech.
 Example sentences.
 This is the table-stakes layer.

-For Vietnamese learners specifically, the IPA matters a lot.
+For Vietnamese learners specifically, IPA matters a lot.
 Vietnamese learners often guess pronunciation from spelling — which fails on English's irregular orthography.
 IPA forces correct pronunciation.

-A bright green pill labels the band right under the IPA.
 Learners stop overusing rare academic vocabulary in casual chat because they can see the word is rare.

-4. Synonyms (rel_syn)
+Synonyms

 The killer use case: "Don't say good every time."
 Look up good and the synonyms section gives you excellent · fantastic · superb · great · wonderful · pleasant · favorable · decent as clickable chips.
-Tap any chip to lookup that word and decide if it fits.
+Tap any chip to look up that word and decide if it fits.

 This isn't novel by itself.
 What's novel is that the synonyms ship in the same popup as everything else, so you don't context-switch.